mariusz-schimke/GiGraph/README.md

 using GiGraph.Dot.Extensions; // ToRecord
 ...

-// use the ToRecord extension method on a node graph.Nodes.Add("Foo").ToRecord("Hello", "World!");
+// use the ToRecord or ToRoundedRecord extension method on a node graph.Nodes.Add("Foo").ToRecord("Hello", "World!");

 // or set shape and label explicitly